 Your vehicle's hydraulic brake system is divided into two parts.
 If one part is not working, the other part can still work and stop you.
 For good braking, though, you need both parts working well.

-If the warning light comes on and a chime sounds there could be a brake problem.
+If the warning light comes on, there is a brake problem.
 Have your brake system inspected right away.